-- Language teaching follows the pedagogy of the PYP in that learning engagements are inquiry based and student input is included in the development of both learning engagements and assessment tasks. - The instruction occurs in the target language as much as possible, but students get help in English when necessary. - Differing levels of acquisition in one group are commonplace, so teachers differentiate instruction to address the needs of individual students and allow construction of understanding at an appropriate - pace - Students are provided with opportunities to practice and master the following language skills: speaking, listening, reading, writing, viewing and presenting.
-They are also given opportunities to explore language in the cultural context. - Students are encouraged to continue learning their chosen language throughout their stay at ISB lower school. - From 2021-22 school year, students in Kindergarten will receive an initiation of one trimester in Spanish, French and Serbian.
+- The instruction occurs in the target language as much as possible, but students get help in English when necessary. - Differing levels of acquisition in one group are commonplace, so teachers differentiate instruction to address the needs of individual students and allow construction of understanding at an appropriate pace. - Students are provided with opportunities to practice and master the following language skills: speaking, listening, reading, writing, viewing and presenting.
+They are also given opportunities to explore language in the cultural context. - Students are expected to continue learning their chosen language throughout their stay at ISB lower school.